jasperyzh/jy.com/src/content/blog/2024/241205-rabbit holes goes on forever.md

 This demo presented at Figma Config (hence the Figma logo) shows how the trick works.

-If you want to see a clip of me talking through that demo, it’s here 👇 (do not feel obliged)
+If you want to see a clip of me talking through that demo, it's here 👇 (do not feel obliged)

 For our demo.
 Wrap the grid in a content block inside a section.